You Can Reduce Your Greenhouse Gas Emissions

 Village Tree Commission

-- Use a bike instead of a car, when possible.
+- Use a bike or e-bike instead of a car, when possible.

-- Drive a hybrid or fully electric car.
+- Drive a hybrid or battery electric car.
 You can earn up to a $7,500 federal tax credit, and up to a $2,000 New York State tax rebate.

 - Avoid plastic packaging, and reduce your plastic use.
 Use reusable, non-plastic bags when shopping.
 Learn More

 While these individual actions seem small, we as citizens are collectively responsible for our share of greenhouse gas emissions.
-Plus, several of these suggestions will save on your electric bill.
+Plus, many of these suggestions will save you money on electricity, gasoline, or heating fuel.